 Mr. David's 1996 long term CIIP award was determined using the same guidelines used for the Corporation's executive population, as described above.
-Mr. David was granted 150,000 stock options and associated DEs.
-During 1996, 500,000 stock options previously awarded to Mr. David became exercisable after the Corporation's stock price reached the target price of \$57 per share.
-These stock options were awarded in 1995 when the stock price was \$39.125 per share.
+Mr. David was granted 75,000 stock options (all figures are before the 2 for 1 stock split in 1996) and associated DEs.
+During 1996, 250,000 stock options previously awarded to Mr. David became exercisable after the Corporation's stock price reached the target price of \$114 per share.
+These stock options were awarded in 1995 when the stock price was \$78.25 per share.